kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 ### Installing Docker Desktop

+If you are using Docker Desktop instead of `podman`:

 * Windows ("Requires Microsoft Windows 10 Professional or Enterprise 64-bit.")
     * Download: <https://hub.docker.com/editions/community/docker-ce-desktop-windows>
     * For details, see <https://docs.docker.com/desktop/windows/install/>